ialbert/biostar-central/README.md

 3\.
 Install the python dependencies:

-    # Switch to the engine directory.
+    # Switch to the biostar-engine directory.
     cd biostar-engine

     # Install server dependencies.